 To create a coupon, you create the discount and the coupon separately.
-You then link them by selecting the discount on the coupon page in Microsoft Dynamics 365 for Retail.
+You then link them by selecting the discount on the coupon page in Commerce.

-After a coupon is linked to a discount, several fields on the discount page in Microsoft Dynamics 365 for Retail become read-only, because they are managed by the coupon’s settings.
+After a coupon is linked to a discount, several fields on the discount page in Commerce become read-only, because they are managed by the coupon's settings.
 These fields include the fields for the status and standard date ranges.

 Coupons can be configured as limited-use coupons.
 The usage limit can be defined per customer or channel, or as a global limit.
 This limit is enforced when the code or bar code is entered or scanned in POS or during sales order entry.

 The limit is enforced per coupon code on a coupon.
 For example, a single-use coupon that has two coupon codes can be used two times: one time for each coupon code.
 Each code on a coupon can be independently set to active.

 The coupons can be used across any selling channel however, for call center orders, the limited use coupons can be used for only those call centers orders where the Order completion setting on the call center is enabled.
 If this is not enabled, then only non-limited use type coupons can be used in call center orders.